Puerto Rico Custody

 1 See 8 L.P.R.A. § 621

-Do I need a lawyer to get custody, legal custody (patria potestad), or visitation?
+Do I need a lawyer to get custody, parental authority (patria potestad), or visitation?

-You do not need a lawyer to file for custody, legal custody (patria potestad), or visitation.
+You do not need a lawyer to file for custody, parental authority (patria potestad), or visitation.
 However, with the help of a lawyer, it may be easier for you to gather and present the information you will need to convince the judge of your position on what the custody or visitation schedule should be.
 Also, if the other parent has a lawyer, it will be more difficult for you to present your case without your own lawyer.
-For lawyers, some of whom might provide free legal assistance, go to our PR Finding a Lawyer page.
+For lawyers, some of whom might provide free legal assistance, go to our Puerto Rico Finding a Lawyer page.

 Note: Although Puerto Rico law does allow for self-representation (pro se litigation), the judge can decide that a person is unfit to represent himself/herself and order that s/he get a lawyer.1 In this link, you can find programs that help pro se litigants: Poder Judicial de Puerto Rico.